CS

 Buy the Hyundai i30 Hatch if: You want the lower entry price, prioritise performance, need more boot space, or prefer Hyundai's approach to design and ownership experience.

-Buy the Volkswagen Golf if: You want lower running costs, or prefer Volkswagen's approach to design and ownership experience.
+Buy the Volkswagen Golf if: You want lower running costs, need stronger towing, or prefer Volkswagen's approach to design and ownership experience.

 The Verdict

-The Hyundai i30 Hatch takes 3 of 5 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Hyundai i30 Hatch and Volkswagen Golf trade blows across the spec sheet, and neither runs away with an outright win.
 The Volkswagen Golf will save you roughly $285 a year in fuel.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions